 Thank you, Abe, for this useful resource.
-For more information and to order your copy, see Transferable Leadership (Judson Lake House Books, 2015).
+For more information, see Transferable Leadership.

-Also available directly from Abe Funk (email@example.com) is Hope for the Small Church (Essence Publishing, second printing, 2009).
+Also by Abe Funk is Hope for the Small Church (Essence Publishing, second printing, 2009).
 I couldn’t resist reading this too, even though my congregation is mid-size and getting bigger.
 After all, we’re also actively engaged in planting a church within a church, and our new church plant is a small church with a great hope.

 Like Transferable Leadership, Hope for the Small Church focuses on leadership training, with sixteen shorter sessions on vision, mission, and practical leadership, all related to the unique personality and life of smaller churches.
 As Abe says,